 Gill, Stephen.
 "New Constitutionalism, Democratisation and Global Political Economy."
 Pacifica Review: Peace, Security and Global Change 10 (1998): 23-38.

 An image of politics different from realism and pluralism.
 Globalism focuses on the importance of economy, especially capitalist relations of dominance or exploitation, to understanding world politics.
 The globalist image is influenced by Marxist analyses of exploitative relations, although not all globalists are Marxists.
-Dependency theory, whether understood in Marxist or non-Marxist terms, is categorised here as part of the globalist image.
+Dependency theory, whether understood in Marxist or non-Marxist terms, is categorized here as part of the globalist image.
 Also included is the view that international relations are best understood if one sees them as occurring within a world-capitalist system.

 Viotti, Paul R. and Mark V. Kauppi.
 International Relations Theory: Realism, Pluralism, Globalism, and Beyond.
 3rd edition.
 Boston, MA: Allyn and Bacon, 1999; Viotti, P. and M. Kauppi, eds.
 International Relations Theory.
 New York: Macmillan Publishing Company, 1987.